 - Using the natural language processing library “Spacy” to highlight text in scientific articles (in a separate but related project, Onto-Text-Tag)

 I have learned to love working in VSCode, and gained a lot of experience in collaborating on GitHub.
-It’s a lot different to my other main coding work – as a solo Android developer and embedded systems hobbyist – but the logic of programming remains the same.
+It’s a lot different to my other main coding work – as a solo Android developer and embedded systems programmer – but the logic of programming remains the same.